-5.0 University Card Program Guidelines
+5.0 Purchasing Card Program

-Carnegie Mellon University (CMU) authorizes the issuance of specific cards to certain employees whose positions require them to purchase goods, services, and/or travel-related expenses for university-related business purposes.
-CMU pays the card provider directly for the purchases using these cards.
+Carnegie Mellon authorizes the issuance of Purchasing Cards to certain employees whose positions require them to purchase goods and services for university-related business.
+Carnegie Mellon pays the card provider directly for the goods and services purchased using the Purchasing Cards.